FizzyPopStudio/lua-patches/joint-patches/jump-table+if-shct+cont-loop/README.md

 The `else` block is optional, but if present must be the last block in the `switch` statement.

 The `and break` modifier automatically places a `break` statement at the end of every `case` block.
-The default is `and continue`, which is also the default in most implementations of the `switch/case` expression.
+The default is `and continue`, which is typical for `switch/case` in languages derived from C or influenced by Fortran's computed goto.
 You may also use the `break` statement anywhere in the `case` block to jump to the end of the entire `switch` statement.
 Additionally, the `continue` keyword may be used in a `case` block to jump execution immediately to the next `case` block.

 You may nest `switch/case` statements and you may also use `jumpto` inside case blocks; as each case is a new block there will be no conflicts with case values and jump labels.
 See the `jumpto.lua` test file (added by the tests patch file) for some examples of nested `switch/case` and `jumpto` statements.